-- Secmation of Raleigh, NC will develop an intuitive interface that supports both traditional wired and new wireless technologies to enhance the cybersecurity of manufacturing equipment.
+- Secmation of Raleigh, North Carolina, will develop an intuitive interface that supports both traditional wired and new wireless technologies to enhance the cybersecurity of manufacturing equipment.

-- SusMer, Inc. of Fort Collins, CO will develop next-generation bio-based packaging materials that avoid severe plastic pollution and enormous materials' energy and value loss because they are designed for a circular plastics economy where all outputs can become inputs to other products.
+- SusMer Inc. of Fort Collins, Colorado, will develop next-generation bio-based packaging materials that avoid severe plastic pollution and enormous materials' energy and value loss because they are designed for a circular plastics economy where all outputs can become inputs to other products.

-- Glint Photonics, Inc. of Burlingame, CA will create nanoscale structures that mimic antireflective moth eyes to increase lighting fixture efficiency and reduce glare by up to 12 percent.
+- Glint Photonics Inc. of Burlingame, California, will create nanoscale structures that mimic antireflective moth eyes to increase lighting fixture efficiency and reduce glare by up to 12 percent.

-- GreenBlu, Inc. of Hamilton, NJ is researching technologies based at geothermal sites to meet the global need for desalinated water using low cost thermal energy, while eliminating toxic brine discharge, and also recovering valuable minerals.
+- GreenBlu Inc. of Hamilton, New Jersey, is researching technologies based at geothermal sites to meet the global need for desalinated water using low cost thermal energy, while eliminating toxic brine discharge, and also recovering valuable minerals.

-- FarmAfield Labs of Lincoln, NE will research integration of solar photovoltaic systems with livestock production.
+- FarmAfield Labs of Lincoln, Nebraska, will research integration of solar photovoltaic systems with livestock production.

-- Nanosonic of Pembroke, VA and Pennsylvania State University of State College, PA will research material composition of ground-breaking perovskite solar cells to reduce the cost of manufacturing them.
+- NanoSonic of Pembroke, Virginia, and Pennsylvania State University of State College, Pennsylvania, will research material composition of groundbreaking perovskite solar cells to reduce the cost of manufacturing them.

-- TexPower of Austin, TX will research Lithium-Ion technologies that extend battery life while reducing use of costly imported materials for vehicle applications.
+- TexPower of Austin, Texas, will research lithium-Ion technologies that extend battery life while reducing use of costly imported materials for vehicle applications.

-- Carbon Rivers LLC of Knoxville, TN will research an innovative, energy-saving process to repurpose waste from end-of-life wind turbine blades.
+- Carbon Rivers LLC of Knoxville, Tennessee, will research an innovative, energy-saving process to repurpose waste from end-of-life wind turbine blades.

-- Ocean Renewable Power Company, of Portland, ME will research a community-scale tidal power/ energy storage system using data from False Pass, AK to develop a microgrid system including both battery and pumped hydropower storage.
+- Ocean Renewable Power Co., of Portland, Maine, will research a community-scale tidal power/ energy storage system using data from False Pass, Alaska, to develop a microgrid system including both battery and pumped hydropower storage.

-- NuMat Technologies (NuMat) of Skokie, IL will determine if innovative, high-efficiency filters can be used to remove impurities from hydrogen gas streams.
+- NuMat Technologies (NuMat) of Skokie, Illinois, will determine if innovative, high-efficiency filters can be used to remove impurities from hydrogen gas streams.